weng-lab/libzdock/docs/README.md

 Constraint files are line based.
 Each line contains a distance constraint (either minimum distance, or maximum distance) between two atoms in two structures.
-For ZDOCK these represent the "receptor" and "ligand" stuctures and for M-ZDOCK they refer to two atoms in the same structure.
+For ZDOCK these represent the "receptor" and "ligand" structures and for M-ZDOCK they refer to two atoms in the same structure.

 The format whitespace separated and looks as follows: